10am - 2:30pm

 We were able to raise sufficient funds to repair the foundation of our 85 year old museum building thanks in large part to your generous donations.

 We also acquired a scanner based on a grant from the San Diego County Board of Supervisors that will allow us to digitize the remaining portion of the Vista Press, our historic city newspaper not on our website.
 We would like to place it on our website in the coming year.
 We have also used generous donations to purchase a hanging system to increase our ability to display Vista history.

-Over the years, Vistans were warmly welcomed at Rancho Minerva for social events, and now it is the privilege of our docents to greet visitors and make them feel at home in this historic place.
+A vital part of Vista’s heritage is the Vista Historical Society’s Museum at Rancho Minerva, where staff and docents preserve and honor the past while serving the present.
+Over the years, Vistans were warmly welcomed at Rancho Minerva for social events, and now it is the privilege of our docents to make visitors feel at home in this historic place.